 Foster care Wisconsin requires parents to complete specific training hours for their certification.
 This includes pre-placement training, initial licensing training, and ongoing training.
 Depending on what level you’re at, you will be required to take a different number of hours, which is recapped below.

-For Wisconsin’s foster licensing, every parent is required to complete training in relation to their level of care certification.
+For Wisconsin’s foster licensing, every parent is required to complete training about their level of care certification.
 These fall into three categories: pre-placement, initial licensing, and ongoing training.
 Foster parents are given a level of care certification during the licensing process.
 This is based on their qualifications, training, foster parent references, and foster parent experience.
 Each level of care has a specific number of training hours, personal references, and experience requirements.
 Pre-placement training, which should be completed within six months of licensing, gives parents an overview of the welfare system and program.
 Initial licensing training is considered the next step to foster parenting.
 It’s completed during the initial licensing period and helps parents to better understand children in foster care and child welfare issues.
 In the initial licensing training, foster parents learn more about topics like child development, family connections, abuse, neglect, attachment, discipline, and trauma’s effects on children.

 Ongoing training is offered on a continued basis.
 It provides various educational topics related to children who are placed in foster homes, as well as how to meet their needs.
 Check with your caseworker to understand the timeline of each of these levels, so that you meet the requirements on time.